-Strategy 1.4 Review the First Flush (the initial surface runoff of a storm) requirement as defined in the General Engineering Standards from one-half inch (0.5") to three-quarter inch (0.75").
+Strategy 1.4 Revise the First Flush (the initial surface runoff of a storm) requirement as defined in the General Engineering Standards.

-Strategy 1.5 Consider redevelopment is required to retrofit existing stormwater infrastructure to address first flush pollutants.
+Strategy 1.5 Require (re)development projects to retrofit existing stormwater infrastructure to meet current first flush requirements.